 The LAUSD's emergency management organization (including emergency response and recovery) will be directed by the Superintendent or designee who serves as the Emergency Operations Center (EOC) Director.
+Unless otherwise noted, the responsibility of EOC Director is delegated to the Administrator of Emergency Management.
 The Superintendent is responsible to the Board of Education and is responsible for activating and implementing the District's EOP.

 The EOC Director is supported by the emergency management organization and is responsible for overall management of the EOC.
-The EOC Director has the authority to order activation and deactivation of the EOP and the EOC.
+The EOC Director has the authority to order activation and deactivation of the EOP and the EOC and may assign another qualified designee to act as EOC Director.
 The EOC Director also has responsibility for:

-- Setting overall objectives and priorities. - Ensuring the EOC is properly staffed. - Ensuring that communications and warning systems are operational. - Overseeing the provision of information and guidance to the students, parents, and public. - Obtaining support for the school district and providing support to other jurisdictions as appropriate. - Providing status and other reports to the Board of Education, cities that the District serves and the Los Angeles County Office of Emergency Services.
+- Setting overall objectives and priorities. - Ensuring the EOC is properly staffed. - Ensuring that communications and warning systems are operational. - Overseeing the provision of information and guidance to the students, parents, and public. - Obtaining support for the school district and providing support to other jurisdictions as appropriate. - Providing status and other reports to the Board of Education, cities that the District serves and the Los Angeles County Office of Emergency Management.

-Local Districts may serve as an intermediary area command between the individual schools and the District EOC.
-The District EOC will coordinate and communicate via the School Site Liaison position with each of the Local District area commands to support and provide resources effectively to each of the school sites in each local school site District area.
+Local Districts may serve as an intermediary area command between the individual schools and the District EOC, known as a Local District Operations Center (LDOC).
+The District EOC will coordinate and communicate via the School Site Liaison position with each of the Local District Operations Centers to support and provide resources effectively to each of the school sites in each local school site District area.